 - Does not exceed the special income level (SIL) defined under WAC 182-513-1100; and

-- A person is eligible for noninstitutional coverage under the medically needy (MN) program if the person's monthly income after allowable exclusions under chapter 182-512 WAC is less than or equal to the person's private rate at a department-contracted facility.
+- A client is eligible for noninstitutional coverage under the medically needy (MN) program if the client's monthly income after allowable exclusions under chapter 182-512 WAC is less than or equal to the client's private rate at a agency-contracted facility.
 To determine the MN standard: ((z × 31) + $38.84), where "z" is the facility's private daily rate.
 To determine MN spenddown liability, see chapter 182-519 WAC.

 - For both CN and MN coverage, a client's countable resources cannot exceed the standard under WAC 182-512-0010.

 - The agency or the agency's designee approves CN noninstitutional coverage for twelve months.

 - The agency or the agency's designee approves MN noninstitutional coverage for a period of months described in WAC 182-504-0020 for an SSI-related client, provided the client satisfies any spenddown liability under chapter 182-519 WAC.

 - Clients who receive medicaid personal care (MPC) or community first choice (CFC) pay all of their income to the ALF except a personal needs allowance under WAC 182-513-1105.